MAPF-Competition/Start-Kit/Prepare_Your_Planner.md

 ## What to implement for each track

 - Plannning Track:
-You need to implement your own planner.
+You need to implement your own planner, whcih will work with default scheduler.
 Check out ''Implement your planner'' section for more details.

 - Scheduling Track:
-You need to implement your own scheduler.
+You need to implement your own scheduler, which will work with default planner.
 Check out ''Implement your scheduler'' section for more details.

 - Combined Track:
 You need to implement your own planner and scheduler.
 You can also modify the entry to meet your needs.
 Check out Implement your scheduler, Implement your planner and Implement your entry sections for more details.